ILIAS-eLearning/ILIAS/README.md

 * Write tests to proof properties of the primitives.
 * Document how new primitives could be implemented and provide tests for self made primitives.
-* Think about using some other representation for HTML than strings, so the renderer output could be processed further.
 * Think about the name source and how a formlet is actually turned into a HTML form.
 * Elaborate representation of input to make it read only and take `$_FILES` into